Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 ___

 The Ten’Gewek knew his story already.
-Young though they all were---Ferd was the second-oldest at, maybe, his early-mid twenties---they had all lived through the Hierarchy’s invasion of their own world.
+Young though they all were - Ferd was the second-oldest at, maybe, his early-mid twenties - they had all lived through the Hierarchy’s invasion of their own world.
 They knew the Death-birds and Abrogators well.

 *“Efficient.”* Ferd said it with a snarl and a curled lip, his tail coiling angrily behind him.